 The Artistic Aptitude Test in general screens your artistic competence and motivation on the basis of several assignments and a motivation interview.
 Based on the assignments (which you prepare beforehand or on the day itself), the education teachers review your artistic vision, cultural baggage, creativity and knowledge.
 Through the motivation interview they want to know how motivated and driven you are.
 Both are very important to make you feel at home in the education programme and succeed.
 Please find in the table below all details per education programme.

 After having completed your Admissions application you will receive a confirmation mail including the registration link for the Artistic Aptitude Test.
 Use this link to register for the Artistic Aptitude Test of the chosen education programme.
 Please note that the following professional bachelor programmes do not organise an Artistic Aptitude Test: Audiovisual Techniques: Photography, Construction Technology and Interior Design.

-- Registration for the Artistic Aptitude Test is obligatory and is only possible after submitting an Admissions application using this registration form (open as of 17 December 2021!).
+- Registration for the Artistic Aptitude Test is obligatory and is only possible after submitting an Admissions application using this registration form.
 Only after submitting your Admissions application, a unique link will be received to register for the Artistic Aptitude Test.

 - The content and programme of the Artistic Aptitude Test will be sent by confirmation e-mail after registration (and can be found in the table below as well).

 - The Artistic Aptitude Test is free of charge.